-A display showing three beads welded in the vertical down, horizontal and overhead positions.
+H 920 2 POSITION WELDS - A display showing three beads welded in the vertical down, horizontal and overhead positions.

-Classes 3-5: Type of welder, welder settings, all plans, plan alternations, and a bill for material must be attached to the article.
+H 920 3 WELDING ART - Any art created using tack welds to hold the metal pieces together (examples include horseshoe projects).
+Type of welder, welder settings, all plans, plan alterations, and a bill for material must be attached to the article.
 Protect plans with a cover.
-If project is designed to be outside, it is required to have appropriate outdoor finish because project may be displayed outside.
+If project is designed to be outside, it is required to have appropriate outdoor finish.